Learn more about Using the Fast Fruiting Mix

-If you are making your own ideal substrate mix you know there are two key ingredients.
+If you are making your own ideal substrate mix, you know there are two key ingredients.
 100% Oak Sawdust and Soybean Hulls.
 These pellets are easier to handle, move, mix, and measure than loose hulls.
-They also break down just as the sawdust does from hardwood pellets by just adding moister and mixing.
+They also break down just as the sawdust does from hardwood pellets by just adding moisture and mixing.

 As with our 100% Oak Mushroom Media pellets you can order these individually, or use our request a quote form for bulk orders bagged Soybean Hull Pellets.